CasuallyCalm/discord-pretty-help/README.md

 # Changelog

 ## [1.3.3]
-- Added `case_insensitive` kwarg for Commands and Categories to be case insensitive
 - Added `delete_after_timeout` kwarg so messages are deleted after the time limit instead of just removing emojis
 - Added command cooldown information to pages